SXRD™ 4K laser home theater projector with HDR (2017 model)

 - 2D-to-3D Conversion: To ensure that you can enjoy 3D any time you want, Sony has incorporated 2D-to-3D conversion, which allows you to watch your favorite 2D movies, TV programs, or games in virtual 3D.

-Remote Control w/ HDMI-CEC: The supplied IR remote allows you to wirelessly control many of the projector's functions.
-In addition, HDMI Control allows the communication of control information among connected HDMI components in your system.
+Remote Control: The supplied IR remote allows you to wirelessly control many of the projector's functions.

 Custom Installation Inputs: The Sony VPL-VW885ES features an IR remote input, dual 12V triggers, RS-232 port, and LAN jack for custom installations and applications.

 - IR Input: The video projector has a 3.5mm minijack input for use with an external IR receiver (sold separately).

 - 12V Triggers: Use the 12-volt triggers outputs (3.5mm) to trigger on a motorized screen and other components.

 - RS-232C Port: Seamlessly integrate the VPL-VW885ES into virtually any major automation system via the bi-directional, industry-standard RS-232C connection.

 - RJ-45: The RJ-45 (LAN) port supports network monitoring and control protocols (SDAP, SDCP, DDDP).